Updated: Jul 2

 There are instances where I am forced to do nothing but soak in the fact that I am friends with amazing people.
 I mean, inspirational people who walk different walks of life but all so awesome in their own way.
-My next feature in the Women at Work series is a special friend of mine who not only inspires me to push through my entrepreneurial ideas but also encourages me to stay connected to God and remain prayerful.
+This feature in the Women at Work series is a special friend of mine who not only inspires me to push through my entrepreneurial ideas but also encourages me to stay connected to God and remain prayerful.

-Myah Moss is a God-fearing wife, sister and aunt, an actual Certified Public Accountant, founder of a non-profit iAm Mom and Pop and she somehow manages to find time to fully service clients as a makeup artist and proprietor of Makeup by Myah.
+Myah Newman is a God-fearing wife, sister and aunt, an actual Certified Public Accountant, founder of a non-profit iAm Mom and Pop and she somehow manages to find time to fully service clients as a makeup artist and proprietor of Makeup by Myah.
 No seriously, I am not making this up, she’s incredible.
 I am thankful to her for allowing me to pick her brain a bit.
 Enjoy our conversation below.

 How did you know you were doing something ‘right’ in your profession?